 I have listened to several episodes now, but the one I am writing about today is episode #844.
 I am going to summarize parts of it with some of my own comments, but I highly suggest listening to the whole discussion if you have the time and inclination.

 In this podcast, Preston Sprinkle’s guest, “Pastor T”, explains some of the frustrations that black people have with white people (conservative and progressive) in the national conversation about race.
-Pastor T explains that the black Church is more aligned with conservatives on theological lines, but they tend toward progressives on political lines because of silence a lack of engagement with the black plight in America by white evangelicals.
+Pastor T explains that the black Church is more aligned with conservatives on theological lines, but they tend toward progressives on political lines because of silence and lack of engagement with the black plight in America by white evangelicals.

 This view sees CRT as racializing the world because CRT divides the world into oppressor groups and oppressed groups.
 It posits that people in the oppressor group can never be justified; and the people in the oppressed group are justified simply by virtue of their grievances.
 These are secular constructs, not biblical ones.